khanny17/planit/README.md

 Don't forget to view the application in the mobile view on chrome!
+To do this, press F12 in Google chrome.
+Then, click on the "toggle device toolbar" button.
+Then, on the top of the device view, select a device such as Galaxy S5 (you can pick anything but responsive)

 For those unfamiliar with angular or ui.router, here's a wiki post I made detailing how to go about adding a new page: